Sharing what it’s like to be young

 The image shows the lifemap building blocks

-A lifemap scenario and workshop for a self-chosen group of four people of the same generation.
-Each group member works with the lifemap building blocks shown in the image: the being young stickers, which are an extended version of the life stickers, a landscape poster and being young symbols.
+The lifemap package for this scenario contains the building blocks shown in the image above: the being young stickers, which are an extended version of the life stickers, a landscape poster and being young symbols.

 The overarching goal for this scenario

-The overarching goal for this scenario is to offer a care-ful approach for young adults to acknowledge and empower each other and for older generations a way to reflect and a basis to recalibrate.
+The overarching goal for this scenario is to create a careful approach for young adults to acknowledge and empower each other and for older generations a way to reflect and a basis to recalibrate.

 Visualising your youth and finding out about your generation